 You can see this vein in the nails if they are a lighter color, but it can be difficult to see on darker colored nails.
 For these darker nailed rabbits, many rabbit enthusiasts recommend using a flashlight in back of the nail to help you find the quick, but I’ve found that it’s nearly impossible to try to hold the rabbit’s nails in front of a flashlight as you clip it.

 Instead, to find the quick in a darker colored toenail, I put a squeeze of pressure on the clippers before I cut all the way through.
 If the rabbit flinches a little, this means I’m too close to the vein and need to cut a little further out.

 It does happen on occasion that you clip into the quick.
 If that happens to you, it’s okay.
-You’re rabbit will recover in no time and wonder why you are making such a fuss.
-You can use a cotton ball with a little flour or cornstarch to help stop the bleeding.
+Your rabbit will recover in no time and wonder why you are making such a fuss.
+You can use a cotton ball with a little cornstarch or styptic powder to help stop the bleeding.

 How to clip your rabbit’s nails

 It is significantly easier to clip a rabbit nails with a partner, but it is possible to perform alone.
 You just need to be very patient with your rabbit.
 The only tool you need is a pair of rabbit nail clippers.
 Wrapping your rabbit in a towel can also be useful for keeping your rabbit still.